 Schizophrenia changes how you think, feel, and act.
 It might affect you differently from someone else.
 The symptoms can come and go, too.
 No one has all of them all of the time.

-When the disease is in full swing and symptoms are severe, the person with schizophrenia can't tell what's real and what's not.
+When the disease is in full swing and symptoms are severe, the person with schizophrenia can't tell when certain ideas and perceptions they have are real or not.
 This happens less often as they get older.

 People with the condition usually aren't aware that they have it until a doctor or counselor tells them.
 They won't even realize that something is seriously wrong.
 If they do happen to notice symptoms, like not being able to think straight, they might chalk it up to things like stress or being tired.

 If you're concerned that you or someone you know is showing signs of schizophrenia, talk to a doctor or counselor.

 Positive Symptoms of Schizophrenia: Things That Might Start Happening

 Positive symptoms are highly exaggerated ideas, perceptions, or actions that show the person can’t tell what’s real from what isn’t.
 Here the word "positive" means the presence (rather than absence) of symptoms.
 They can include:

 - Hallucinations.
 People with schizophrenia might hear, see, smell, or feel things no one else does.
 The types of hallucinations in schizophrenia include:

 - Auditory.
 The person most often hears voices in their head.
 They might be angry or urgent and demand that they do things.
 It can sound like one voice or many.
 They might whisper, murmur, or be angry and demanding.